Mhamad-Raad/Mhamad-Raad/README.md

 ## **About Me!**

-- 🌱 I’m currently exploring WEb development with a big interest in Web animation.
+- 🌱 I’m currently exploring web development with a big interest in Web animation.
 - 💼 Bachelor's degree in Software engineering.
 - 💬 Ask me about anything, I love to answer!
 - 📫 Email me at [hamaraad883@gmail.com](mailto:hamaraad883@gmail.com).